Central Sterile Processing Classes and Courses Overview

 Sterile Processing Procedures Course

 This course teaches students to handle medical equipment in a safe and sanitary manner.
 Topics covered in the course include methods of sterilization, decontamination, storage, packaging, and distribution of both sterile and non-sterile medical instruments.
-Students learn to assess the condition of medical and surgical equipment for sterility and proper function, which can include the decision to remove instruments for maintenance or replacement.
+Students learn to assess the condition of medical and surgical equipment for sterility and proper function, which can include removing instruments for maintenance or replacement.

 Sterile Processing Laboratory Course